▼

 Contact the best photographer your magazine can afford.

 Please respect the artists and their works.
-Don’t call a macro photographer if you need pictures of a racing competition.
+Don’t call a macro photographer if you need pictures of a racing competition. - Give them a relevant BRIEF:

 If you want to have good results, you have to give clear directions.